rohithh/RedditReader/README.md

 Hi There!
 Welcome to Rohith's Reddit Reader!
-Here you have the functions to view subreddits by just typing in their name.
+Here you have the functionality to view subreddits by just typing in their name.

 Instructions :